MohammadElSakka/agripotential-dataset/README.md

 ```

 After downloading the raw files archive, extract it into your preferred directory (e.g. raw_data/) and pass it to the program like this if you want to construct the dataset from scratch.
+**Be careful, generating the dataset requires a lot of memory resources**
 ```
 python3 main.py <path/to/the/raw/files/directory/>
 ```